 A simple yet powerful brand mark allows for a quiet approach when appropriate and a LOUD stance when duty calls.

-To kick off verbal identity and messaging for Marketo, we engaged them in a brand archetype card exercise.
+To kick off voice and tone and messaging for Marketo, we engaged them in a brand archetype card exercise.
 Their passion for marketing was already clear in their brand voice: you could almost hear the purple.
 What needed further definition was the “why” behind their tone—the specific roles they play in their customers’, employees', and partners’ stories, and how best to express those relationships.
 During the exercise, the Marketo team determined that they were Creators, Mavericks, and Networkers.
 We made sure these facets of their personality rang true in their redefined brand voice, and in the new company messages we wrote.
 They sound relatable and inclusive—embracing the company and employee commitment to their audience as well as the community they’ve grown.

 Never diminish the power of words.
 Words shape stories and stories shape brands.